tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/服务端 API/生成 UserSig_intl_en.md

 To simplify signature calculation so that users can conveniently and quickly use Tencent Cloud services, the signature algorithm of the IM service has been upgraded from ECDSA-SHA256 to HMAC-SHA256 since July 19, 2019.
 This means that all SDKAppIDs created after July 19, 2019 will use the new HMAC-SHA256 algorithm.

 If your SDKAppID was created before July 19, 2019, we recommend that you upgrade its signature algorithm to the [HMAC-SHA256 Algorithm](#GeneratingdynamicUserSig).
+The upgrade will not affect your current businesses.
 Alternatively, you can still use the signature algorithm of an earlier version.
 The URLs for downloading the source code of the ECDSA-SHA256 algorithm for different languages are as follows:

 | Programming Language | Signature Algorithm | Download URL |
 |:---------:|:---------:|:---------:|